leeper/surveyexpcourse/index.md

 #### Class Schedule

- - 11:30-12:00 - External Validity
+ - 9:00-9:30 - External Validity
- - 12:00-12:25 - Sampling, Respondents, and Representativeness
+ - 9:30-10:00 - Model-based and Design-based Representativeness
- - 12:35-13:30 - SUTO, Pretreatment, and Behavioral Measures
+ - 10:00-11:50 - SUTO; Effect Heterogeneity due to Settings and Respondents

 #### Readings

  - Gaines, B. J., Kuklinski, J. H., and Quirk, P. J. 2007.
 "The Logic of the Survey Experiment Reexamined." *Political Analysis* 15: 1-20.
  - Druckman, J. N. and Leeper, T. J. 2012.
 "Learning More from Political Communication Experiments: Pretreatment and Its Effects." *American Journal of Political Science* 56: 875-896.
- - Bolsen, T. 2013.
-"A Light Bulb Goes On: Norms, Rhetoric, and Actions for the Public Good." *Political Behavior* 35: 1-20.
  - Mullinix, K. J., Leeper, T. J., Druckman, J. N., and Freese, J. 2015.
 "The Generalizability of Survey Experiments." *Journal of Experimental Political Science*: In press.
+ - Green, D. P. and Kern, H. L. 2012.
+"Modeling Heterogeneous Treatment Effects in Survey Experiments with Bayesian Additive Regression Trees." *Public Opinion Quarterly* 76: 491-511.
+ - Warren, J. R. and Halpern-Manners, A. 2012.
+"Panel Conditioning in Longitudinal Social Science Surveys." *Sociological Research & Methods* 41: 491-534.

-### Session 4: Sources of Heterogeneity (July 7, 11:30-13:30)
+### Session 4: Sources of Heterogeneity (July 7, 11:00-13:00)

 While most experiments are designed to focus on a sample average treatment effect, researchers are often interested in and/or faced by causal processes that vary across person, contexts, and other factors.
 This session will cover various sources of treatment effect heterogeneity.

  - [Slides](Slides/lecture04.pdf)
+ - [Slides](Slides/lecture05.pdf)

 #### Class Schedule

- - 11:30-12:00 - Other Survey Experimental Designs
+ - 11:00-12:00 - Lingering Issues (Attention, Satisficing, Self-Selection, Ethics)
- - 12:00-12:25 - Attention and Satisficing
+ - 12:00-12:25 - Effect Heterogeneity due to Treatments and Outcomes
+ - 12:00-12:45 - Handling of "Broken Experiments"
- - 12:35-13:30 - Effect Heterogeneity, Blocking, Factorial and Conjoint Designs
+ - 12:45-13:00 - Summary and Conclusion

 #### Readings

  - Clifford, S. and Jerit, J. 2015.
 "Do Attempts to Improve Respondent Attention Increase Social Desirability Bias?" *Public Opinion Quarterly* 79: 790-802.
- - Green, D. P. and Kern, H. L. 2012.
-"Modeling Heterogeneous Treatment Effects in Survey Experiments with Bayesian Additive Regression Trees." *Public Opinion Quarterly* 76: 491-511.
+ - Bolsen, T. 2013.
+"A Light Bulb Goes On: Norms, Rhetoric, and Actions for the Public Good." *Political Behavior* 35: 1-20.
  - Hainmueller, J., Hangartner, D., and Yamamoto, T. 2015.
 "Validating Vignette and Conjoint Survey Experiments Against Real-World Behavior." *Proceedings of the National Academy of Sciences*: In press.

-### Session 5: Lingering Issues (July 8, 11:30-13:30)

-This session will cover a number of remaining issues, especially related to the implementation of survey experiments.

- - [Slides](Slides/lecture05.pdf)

-#### Class Schedule

- - 11:30-11:45 - Review Handling of "Broken Experiments"
- - 11:45-12:00 - Treatment Self-Selection
- - 12:00-12:25 - Ethics
- - 12:35-13:15 - Student "lightning" presentations
- - 13:15-13:30 - Wrap-up

-#### Readings

- - Warren, J. R. and Halpern-Manners, A. 2012.
-"Panel Conditioning in Longitudinal Social Science Surveys." *Sociological Research & Methods* 41: 491-534.
  - Leeper, T. J. ["The Role of Media Choice and Media Effects in Political Knowledge Gaps."](https://dl.dropboxusercontent.com/u/414906/KnowledgeGaps.pdf) Working paper, London School of Economics and Political Science.
  - Hertwig, R. and Ortmann, A. 2008.
 "Deception in Experiments: Revisiting the Arguments in Its Defense." *Ethics & Behavior* 18: 59-92.

 ---